GavinVasandani/riscv_cpu_gv/personal-statements/arnav.md

 All of the proof for contribution can be seen in commits and the respective folders on this branch.
 They are further documented with explanations below:

+## Single Cycle CPU:

-- ## PC Block & Instruction Memory:
+- ### PC Block & Instruction Memory:
-  - ### Functioning:
+  The relevant files for this part of the module can be found in the main branch, in the directory rtl/riscv-final-pc.
+This directory contains a test bench for the entire block, the program counter files and the rom file.
+The top level module is called  ***top_pc.sv***
+  - #### **Functioning** :

     - **Counter & Mux:** The PC block is responsible for smooth progressing of the program.
 It consists of a counter (called a program counter) which moves up in increments depending upon outputs from a mux block.
 The mux block in question takes inputs depending on if the operation requires a branch/jump (where the address to jump to is specified in the instruction) or a regular operation.
-These two functions are handled by **branch_PC** and **inc_PC** as shown below.
+These two functions are handled by **alt_PC** and **inc_PC** as shown below.

       **insert image of mux block here.**

-    - **Instruction Memory:** Apart from the counter and mux block, there is also a memory (in this particular use case we have used a ROM, but a RAM would work perfectly fine as well.
+    - **Instruction Memory:** Apart from the counter and mux block, there is also a memory block(in this particular use case we have used a ROM, but a RAM would work perfectly fine as well).
 Typically a RAM would be implemented in case of a Von Neumann architecture where we require dynamic access to the memory location in case it needs to be changed mid-program).
-The memory block currently contains 256 addresses, with 32 bit instruction words stored in each of these addresses.
-The reasoning for this decision will be made clear in subsequent sections.
+The memory block currently contains 65536 (hex FFF as per the memory map) addresses, with 32 bit instruction words stored in each of these addresses.
+The reasoning for this decision was due to optimization of the memory to fit the memory map provided in the project speicifcation.
+It was decided that only 0xFFF locations would be allocated because allocating all $2^{32}$ memory address would require 4 Gigs of system memory which verilator would not be able to handle.

       **insert picture of memory block here.**